 We watched The Dig on Netflix last weekend after hearing positive comments from friends.
 It portrays the people who discovered the incredible Anglo-Saxon treasures buried at Sutton Hoo near Woodbridge in Suffolk.
 Here we give it our Suffolk Cyclists’ review.

-The first commendation was that the local accent was portray convincingly.
-Both by Ralph Fiennes (playing Basil Brown) and especially by his on-screen wife Monica Dolan impressed my friend, a true Suffolk-boy .
+The first commendation was that the local accent was portrayed convincingly.
+Both by Ralph Fiennes (playing Basil Brown) and especially by his on-screen wife Monica Dolan impressed my friend, a true Suffolk boy .
 This is notable as generally Suffolk appears to be somewhere between Somerset and Gloucestershire in the minds of most directors and actors.
 The other recommendation was about the landscape and the sense of big sky you get in Suffolk.
 Having watched it, we agreed with the comment on accents and the atmosphere created.
 Ralph Fiennes portrayal of a Suffolk-old-boy was impressive, considering he normally portrays the university types his character battled in the film.

 A talking point after the film for us was the ride of young Robert Pretty to Basil Brown’s home.
 According to Wikipedia this would have been Rickinghall near Diss.
 The film inspired me to ride from Woodbridge to Rickinghall as the first of a number of rides to celebrate Basil Brown.
 It is a ride of 30 miles with over 900ft of climbing.
 The boy did arrive exhausted but the fact he arrived at all was impressive for the 8-10 year old he appeared to be.
 Navigation would have also been a challenge without a map or even a list of villages to aim for.
 It’s very much a cross country route, even today the signs aren’t more than a village or 2 ahead.
 He is shown as stopping in Diss: quite out of his way, unless he took the train to Diss from Melton or Woodbridge, but that would have had less dramatic tension!
 So the boy had an excellent sense of direction as well great stamina!